fwolfst/glueckskeks/README.md

 # Glueckskeks

-Use 'corpus' files specified in `corpus/` to create random phrases (or other things).
+Use 'corpus' files specified in `corpus/` to create random phrases (or other things) on the command line.

 To experiment with that code, run `bin/console` for an interactive prompt.